 When it comes to comfort food, few things trump savouring crispy hot pizza delivered to your home.
-Whether you’re having a weekend party or stay-home date nights or trying to feed finicky little eaters, there would be few protests when you shout “Let’s order pizza!”.
+Whether you’re having a weekend party or stay-home date nights or trying to feed finicky little eaters, there would be few protests when you shout “Let’s get pizza delivery!”.

 According to Dictionary.com, the Italians may hold the honours of inventing the modern pizza (which means “pie” in Italian) but baked dough with toppings is not exclusive to the nation.
 The Naples version from Italy is the one we’re most familiar with, but Provence’s pissaladière, Catalonia’s coca and Middle Eastern forms such as the lahmacun are all close siblings.